Marriott Says Up To 500 Million Customers' Data Stolen In Breach

 Marriott said it reported the data breach to law enforcement officials and has begun to notify "regulatory authorities."

-New York Attorney General Barbara Underwood said her office has opened an investigation into the breach.
-"New Yorkers deserve to know that their personal information will be protected," she said in a tweet.
+The attorneys general of New York, Pennsylvania and Massachusetts said they've opened investigations into the breach.

+"New Yorkers deserve to know that their personal information will be protected," New York Attorney General Barbara Underwood said in a tweet.

 We’ve opened an investigation into the Marriott data breach.
 New Yorkers deserve to know that their personal information will be protected.— NY AG Underwood (@NewYorkStateAG) November 30, 2018